 Based on our current level of operations, we expect that our anticipated cash generated from operating activities, cash and cash equivalents on hand, and use of existing credit facilities will be sufficient to fund our debt repayment obligations, estimated capital expenditures, share repurchases and working capital needs for the next 12 months.
 However, if our lines of credit were to become unavailable for any reason, we would require additional financing to fund our debt repayment obligations, capital expenditures, share repurchases and working capital needs.
 We currently expect our capital expenditures needs in fiscal 2022 to be approximately \$35.0 million.
 The geographical distribution, timing and volume of our capital expenditures in the future will depend on new client contracts we may enter into or the expansion of our business under our existing client contracts.
 Our capital expenditure in fiscal 2021 amounted to \$26.5 million and our capital commitments (net of capital advances) as at March 31, 2021 were \$7.0 million.
-Of the capital expenditure incurred in fiscal 2021, approximately \$1.2 million was incurred in India, approximately \$5.2 million was incurred in the Philippines, approximately \$1.2 million was incurred in South Africa and approximately \$3.1 million in India, approximately \$1.0 million in India, approximately \$2.6 million in the rest of the world.
+Of the capital expenditure incurred in fiscal 2021, approximately \$14.3 million was incurred in India, approximately \$5.2 million was incurred in the Philippines, approximately \$3.4 million was incurred in South Africa and approximately \$3.4 million in India, approximately \$1.0 million in the Philippines, approximately \$0.3 million in South Africa, and approximately \$2.6 million in the rest of the world.

 Further, under the current challenging economic and business conditions as discussed under "- Global Economic Conditions" above, there can be no assurance that our business activity would be maintained at the expected level to generate the anticipated cash flows from operations.
 If the current market conditions deteriorate, we may experience a decrease in demand for our services, resulting in our cash flows from operations being lower than anticipated.
 If our cash flows from operations are lower than anticipated, including as a result of the ongoing downturn in the market conditions or otherwise, we may need to obtain additional financing to meet our debt repayment obligations and pursue certain of our expansion plans.
 Further, we may in the future make further acquisitions.
-If we have significant growth through acquisitions or require additional operating facilities beyond those currently planned to service new client contracts, we may also need to obtain additional financing our business.
+If we have significant growth through acquisitions or require additional operating facilities beyond those currently planned to service new client contracts, we may also need to obtain additional financing.
+We believe in maintaining maximum flexibility when it comes to financing our business.
 We regularly evaluate our current and future financing needs.
 Depending on market conditions, we may access the capital markets to strengthen our capital position, and provide us with additional liquidity for general corporate purposes, which may include capital expenditures acquisitions, refinancing of our indebtedness and working capital.
 If current market conditions deteriorate, we may not be able to obtain additional financing or any such additional financing may be available to us on unfavorable terms.
 An inability to pursue additional opportunities will have a material adverse effect on our ability to maintain our desired level of revenue growth in future periods.